panaverse/defi-dapps-solidity-smart-contracts/step36_defi_app_tutorial/README.md

 ## Step 16: Environment Variables

 Our `AppContextProvider` component uses `MyToken` and `FarmToken` contract addresses from environment.
 Let's define them in `react-app/.env` file.
-I have provided my `MyToken` and `FarmToken` contract addresses in `react-app/.env.example`; feel free to use them or use your own contract addresses.
+I have provided my `MyToken` and `FarmToken` contract addresses in `react-app/.env.example`; replace them with your own contract addresses.

 ```
 REACT_APP_MY_TOKEN_CONTRACT_ADDRESS = 0x0eF6D64170a6C430A671A8b518b95b535E5deE86